I’ll just fix it in post 🎥 😬

 Secondly, you can join the Storyteller's Saga too and get edutaining emails delivered to your inbox every Wednesday by clicking the golden button below.

-Electric Speed: resources for creative people
+Newsletters for writers & creative people

 by Jane Friedman

-About 30,000 people receive my newsletter.
-I send it every two weeks.
-Subscribe and get a free list of my favorite digital tools.
+About 50,000 people receive my newsletters.
+My most popular newsletter, Electric Speed, sends every two weeks.
+Subscribe to Electric Speed and get a free list of my favorite digital tools.

 Not interested in learning to be a storyteller and just want to read some heart-pounding Boys Love fiction instead?
 Abandon this quest